History of the Haudenosaunee: Expansion

-The Iroquois became well known in the southern colonies in the 17th century by this time.
-After the first English settlement in Jamestown, Virginia (1607), numerous 17th-century accounts describe a powerful people known to the Powhatan Confederacy as the Massawomeck, and to the French as the Antouhonoron.
+The Haudenosaunee became well known in the southern colonies during the 17th century.
+After the first English settlement in Jamestown, Virginia (1607), numerous 17th-century accounts describe a powerful people known to the French as the Antouhonoron.
 They were said to come from the north, beyond the Susquehannock territory.
-Historians have often identified the Massawomeck / Antouhonoron as the Haudenosaunee.
+Historians have often identified the Antouhonoron as the Haudenosaunee.

-In 1649, an Iroquois war party, consisting mostly of Senecas and Mohawks, destroyed the Huron village of Wendake.
-In turn, this ultimately resulted in the breakup of the Huron nation.
-With no northern enemy remaining, the Iroquois turned their forces on the Neutral Nations on the north shore of Lakes Erie and Ontario, and the Susquehannocks, their southern neighbor.
+In 1649 as part of the Beaver Wars, an Haudenosaunee war party, consisting mostly of Senecas and Mohawks, destroyed the Huron nation.
+With no northern enemy remaining, the Haudenosaunee turned their forces on the Neutral Nations on the north shore of Lakes Erie and Ontario, and the Susquehannocks, their southern neighbor.
 Then they destroyed other Iroquoian-language tribes, including the Erie, to the west, in 1654, over competition for the fur trade.
 Then they destroyed the Mohicans.
 After their victories, they reigned supreme in an area from the Mississippi River to the Atlantic Ocean; from the St. Lawrence River to the Chesapeake Bay.

 Michael O. Varhola has argued their success in conquering and subduing surrounding nations had paradoxically weakened a Native response to European growth, thereby becoming victims of their own success.

 The Five Nations of the League established a trading relationship with the Dutch at Fort Orange (modern Albany, New York), trading furs for European goods, an economic relationship that profoundly changed their way of life and led to much over-hunting of beavers.

-Between 1665 and 1670, the Iroquois established seven villages on the northern shores of Lake Ontario in present-day Ontario, collectively known as the "Iroquois du Nord" villages.
+Between 1665 and 1670, the Haudenosaunee established seven villages on the northern shores of Lake Ontario in present-day Ontario, collectively known as the "Haudenosaunee du Nord" villages.
 The villages were all abandoned by 1701.

 Over the years 1670–1710, the Five Nations achieved political dominance of much of Virginia west of the Fall Line and extending to the Ohio River valley in present-day West Virginia and Kentucky.
-As a result of the Beaver Wars, they pushed Siouan-speaking tribes out and reserved the territory as a hunting ground by right of conquest.
+As a result of the Beaver Wars, they pushed the local tribes out and reserved their territories as hunting grounds.
 They finally sold to British colonists their remaining claim to the lands south of the Ohio in 1768 at the Treaty of Fort Stanwix.

 Historian Pekka Hämäläinen writes of the League, "There had never been anything like the Five Nations League in North America.
 No other Indigenous nation or confederacy had ever reached so far, conducted such an ambitious foreign policy, or commanded such fear and respect.
 The Five Nations blended diplomacy, intimidation, and violence as the circumstances dictated, creating a measured instability that only they could navigate.
 Their guiding principle was to avoid becoming attached to any single colony, which would restrict their options and risk exposure to external manipulation."